Spectacled bear: Appearance

+Size

+Males are a third larger than females in dimensions and sometimes twice their weight.
+Males can weigh from 100 to 200 kg, and females can weigh from 35 to 82 kg.
+On average males weigh about 115 kg and females average about 65 kg, thus it rivals the polar bear for the most sexually dimorphic modern bear.
+A male in captivity that was considered obese weighed 222.5 kg.

+Anatomy

+Cranial

 The spectacled bear's sense of smell is extremely sensitive.
 They can perceive from the ground when a tree is loaded with ripe fruit.
 On the other hand, their hearing is moderate and their vision is short.
+As with other tremarctine bears, the features of the dentition can be quite variable (particularly the M2 molar).
+The premassateric fossa is used to detect maturity in tremarctine bears, with only T. ornatus adults possessing fully developed fossa.

+Post-cranial

+The shoulder height is between 70 and 90 cm, while the tail is 10 cm in length.
+Head-and-body length can range from 1.2 to 2 m, with mature males measuring a minimum of 150 cm.

 Distribution and habitat

-Despite some rare spilling-over into eastern Panama, spectacled bears are mostly restricted to certain areas of northern and western South America.
+Besides some rare spilling-over into eastern Panama, spectacled bears are mostly restricted to specific regions in northern and western South America.
 They can range in western Venezuela, Colombia, Ecuador, Peru, western Bolivia, and northwestern Argentina.
 Its elongated geographical distribution is only 200 to 650 km wide but with a length of more than 4600 km.

 The species is found almost entirely in the Andes Mountains.
-Before spectacled bear populations became fragmented during the last 500 years, the species had a reputation for being adaptable, as it is found in a wide variety of habitats and altitudes throughout its range, including cloud forests, high-altitude grasslands, dry forests and scrub deserts.
+Before spectacled bear populations became fragmented during the last 500 years, the species had a reputation for being adaptable, as it is found in a wide variety of habitats and altitudes throughout its range, including cloud forests, high-altitude grasslands (páramo), dry forests and scrub deserts.
 A single spectacled bear population on the border of Peru and Ecuador inhabited as great a range of habitat types as the world's brown bears (Ursus arctos) now occupy.
 The best habitats for spectacled bears are humid to very humid montane forests.
 These cloud forests typically occupy a 500 to 1000 m elevational band between 1000 and 2700 m depending on latitude.
 Generally, the wetter these forests are the more food species there are that can support bears.
 Occasionally, they may reach altitudes as low as 250 m, but are not typically found below 1900 m in the foothills.
 They can even range up to the mountain snow line at over 5000 m in elevation.
 Therefore, it is well known that bears use all these types of habitats in regional movements; however, the seasonal patterns of these movements are still unknown.

-Nowadays, the distribution area of the Tremarctos ornatus is influenced by the human presence, mainly due to habitat destruction and degradation, hunting and fragmentation of populations.
-This fragmentation is mainly found in Venezuela, Colombia, Ecuador and Argentina.
-It represents several problems to this population because, first, their persistence is compromised if they are small, isolated populations, even without facing habitat lost or hunting.
-Second, the transformation of the landscape represents loss of availability of the type of habitats spectacled bears need.
-Third, fragmentation exposes bears to hunting and killing due to its accessibility.